When it comes to your business' branding strategy, establishing your company's logo is one of the most critical tasks.

-Surprisingly, the Google logo actually goes against a few standard branding rules.
-It uses colors that seem to clash with each other.
-There is a slight drop shadow, which is something logos aren't supposed to have.
-It even uses a serif font, which is hardly unique, and very rare for a logo to have.
+Surprisingly, some of the classic Google logos have gone against a few standard branding rules.
+They've used colors that seem to clash with each other.
+There were a slight drop shadows in older logos, which is something logos aren't supposed to have.
+It one point, it used a serif font, which is hardly unique, and very rare for a logo to have.

-That being said, the rest of Google's applications have fantastic branding, and they really demonstrate what each different Google product means.
+The rest of Google's applications also have fantastic branding, and they really demonstrate what each different Google product means.
 Furthermore, the different logos closely resemble each other, so it is recognizable that they are all part of the same company:

 PIXAR's "Out of the Box" Brand Alignment

 The 1986 short film Luxo, Jr. inspired the new Pixar logo, which shows the lamp (Luxo, Jr.) as the "I" of Pixar.
 The animated version of the logo appears at the beginning and end of most the Pixar movies and has become adored by Pixar fans.
 There is also almost always an animated short at the beginning of Pixar films, another signature experience of the brand.